zyrakq/keycloak-stack/src/keycloak/README.md

 - Builds a custom Keycloak image with import capabilities
 - Copies the `import/` directory into the container
 - Adds the `--import-realm` flag to the startup command

-## 🛠️ Development

-### Adding New Environments

-1. Create directory in `components/environments/` with `docker-compose.yml` and optional `.env.example` file
-2. Run `./build.sh` to generate new combinations

-### File Naming Convention

-All component files follow the standard Docker Compose naming convention (`docker-compose.yml`) for:

-- **VS Code compatibility**: Full support for Docker Compose language features and IntelliSense
-- **IDE integration**: Proper syntax highlighting and validation in all major editors
-- **Tool compatibility**: Works with Docker Compose plugins and extensions
-- **Standard compliance**: Follows official Docker Compose file naming patterns

-### Modifying Existing Components

-1. Edit the component files in `components/`
-2. Run `./build.sh` to regenerate configurations
-3. The `build/` directory will be completely recreated

 ## 🌐 Networks